bdeckard92/dupUT/01-Class-Content/07-Project-1/01-Activities/02-Stu_Branching-Pushing/README.md

-# Git Branching/Pushing
+# Git Branching and Pull Requests

-In this activity we will create a new branch, implement a feature, and then submit a pull request back into master.
+In this activity, we will create a new branch, implement a feature, and then submit a pull request back into master.
 We will also cover reviewing pull requests and merging them into master.

 # Instructions

 ## Part I: Branching and Submitting a Pull Request

-* In this section we will create a branch, add a feature, and submit a pull request. **Only one group member should complete this section, everyone else should observe.**
+In this section, we will create a branch, add a feature, and submit a pull request. **Only one group member should complete this section, everyone else should observe.**

-* Clone the project repo onto your computer and cd into it.
+* Clone your project repository onto your computer and `cd` into it.

 * Run the following command in your terminal to create and checkout to a new branch: